 At ORACUL, we believe in working with professionals and academics who represent a diversity of ideas and disciplines.
 Meet the ORACUL team: a dedicated group from different backgrounds, united in their passion for research, education, and communication.

-A full-time faculty member at Boston University since 1983, ORACUL's Research Director holds a B.A. (in Anthropology) and B.S. (in Geology) from George Washington University, and an M.S., M.Phil, and Ph.D. in Geology and Geophysics from Yale University.
-Dr. Schoch has studied ancient sites and cultures around the world, appeared on numerous radio and television shows and internet podcasts, and is the author, co-author, and/or editor of books both technical and popular.
-In the early 1990s, Dr. Schoch stunned the world with his revolutionary research that recast the date of the Great Sphinx of Egypt to a period thousands of years earlier than its standard attribution.
+Dr. Schoch has devoted his life to the study of Earth, its creatures, and, for the past three decades, its most ancient civilizations.
+A full-time faculty member at Boston University since 1984, ORACUL's Research Director holds a B.A. (in Anthropology) and B.S. (in Geology) from George Washington University, and an M.S., M.Phil., and Ph.D. in Geology and Geophysics from Yale University, among other distinctions.
+In the early 1990s, Dr. Schoch stunned the world with his revolutionary research that recast the date of the Great Sphinx of Egypt to a period thousands of years earlier than its standard attribution, and in doing so demonstrated that civilization’s history is older and greater than previously believed.
+He has appeared on numerous radio and television shows, Internet podcasts, and is the author, co-author, and/or editor of books both technical and popular.
+Dr. Schoch is pleased to bring his education and experience to bear on ORACUL's many projects.

-Wife and professional partner of Dr. Schoch, Katie has contributed photographs, articles, book designs, and ideas to her husband's research through the years.
-Most notably, she connected Easter Island's previously undeciphered rongorongo script to global "plasma petroglyphs" first identified by renowned physicist Dr. Anthony Peratt of Los Alamos National Laboratory, shifting Dr. Schoch's attention toward our Sun as the probable cause of the end of the last ice age.
-Katie was a professional ballet and Broadway dancer for 20 years before earning a B.A. in Visual and Media Arts from Emerson College.
-In addition to assisting her husband and ORACUL, she maintains a teaching schedule in the Boston area, including classes at Wellesley College and elsewhere.
+Wife and professional partner of Dr. Schoch since 2007, Katie has contributed photographs, designs, and discoveries to her husband's research.
+Most notably, she connected Easter Island's previously undeciphered rongorongo script to global "plasma petroglyphs" first identified by renowned physicist Dr. Anthony Peratt of Los Alamos National Laboratory, shifting her husband's attention toward our Sun as the probable cause of the end of the last ice age.
+Ms. Ulissey was a professional ballet and Broadway dancer for twenty years before earning a B.A. in Visual and Media Arts from Emerson College in 2002.
+In addition to assisting her husband and ORACUL, she maintained a teaching schedule in the Boston area for eighteen years, working at Wellesley College, the Harvard University Dance program, the Boston Ballet School, American Repertory Theater, and other prominent institutions.
+Ms. Ulissey has been instrumental in helping to establish ORACUL, including giving the organization its name.

 ORACUL is honored to work with a growing team of professionals and researchers, who generously donate their time to our Board of Advisors.